Struggling UK restaurants could make billions by switching opening hours: study

 "Those that don't adapt to this type of newly developing consumer demand risk being left behind in this ever-competitive environment."

-Restaurants, takeaway meal outlets and pubs, bars and clubs could make an extra 5.5 billion pounds (S$9.8 billion) in revenue each year by adjusting their opening hours, the research by Barclays said.
+Restaurants, takeaway meal outlets and pubs, bars and clubs could make an extra £5.5 billion in revenue each year by adjusting their opening hours, the research by Barclays said.

-Including gyms, cinemas and other leisure operators, the total annual benefit for the industry could be 6.75 billion pounds in total.
+Including gyms, cinemas and other leisure operators, the total annual benefit for the industry could be £6.75 billion in total.

 The study, which surveyed 2,334 people and 553 businesses, found that a fifth of British workers expected 24-hour services across the hospitality and leisure sector.